ISO 27001 Certification Costs

 150–400 internal labor hours

-If your security posture is already mature, this number drops significantly.
+If your security posture is already mature, this effort decreases significantly.
+If starting from scratch, it increases.

-Many organizations engage an ISO 27001 consultant to accelerate implementation and reduce audit risk.
+Many organizations engage ISO 27001 Certification Consultants to accelerate implementation and reduce audit risk.

 Existing control maturity